Is a Revocable Living Trust Right for You?

 Revocable Living Trusts: An Overview

-A revocable living trust is an agreement signed by an individual (the grantor) designating a person and/or an entity (often a trust company or bank) as trustee to administer the trust.
+A revocable living trust is an agreement created by an individual (the grantor) designating a person and/or an entity as trustee to administer the trust.
 Often the grantor will act as the trustee, with a successor or co-trustee named to ensure continuity in the event the trustee becomes disabled and/or dies.

-The grantor retains control over the trust, including the ability to amend or dissolve it if circumstances change and to determine what assets are in it over time, which can include illiquid assets such as real estate.
-Notably, the trust’s instructions survive the grantor after death.
+The grantor retains control over the trust, including the ability to amend or dissolve it if circumstances change and to determine what assets are owned by the trust, which can include illiquid assets such as real estate.
+Upon the grantor's death, the trust becomes irrevocable and provides how the trust property will be distributed.
+This disposition can include the creation of continuing trusts (created within the revocable agreement) for the grantor's beneficiaries.

 To fund a trust, securities, real property, personal property, and other assets must be purchased and/or re-registered in the name of the trust.
-While the grantor is living, any income generated by the trust passes through to him or her and does not require a separate tax return.
+While the grantor is living, any income generated by the trust passes through to him under his social security number (although a separate taxpayer identification number can be assigned) and does not require a separate tax return.
+Assets in a revocable trust are included in the grantor's estate for estate tax purposes and qualify for a step up in the tax cost basis.
+A revocable trust does not provide creditor protection or tax savings.

 Advantages of Revocable Living Trusts